microsoft/fluent-ui-react/.github/test-a-feature.md

 ## Screener Tests

-For some components, it is necessary to write screenshot tests in order to check they render properly.
+For some components, it is necessary to write screenshot tests in order to check that they render properly.
 For each component example added to the docsite a screenshot test is automatically created.
-This checks if that the component is rendered in a consistent way, as it checks the visual differences between the previous and the current rendering.
-We use [screener-io](https://screener.io/) to achieve this.
+This checks if that the component is rendered in a consistent way, as it looks for visual differences between the previous rendering and the current one.
+We use [screener-io](https://screener.io/) to achieve screenshot testing.

 ### Tests with Steps API

 This default test only checks the rendering for the component in its initial state.
 In order to test the rendering of more complex components, such as a `Dropdown`, screener provides an [api](https://www.npmjs.com/package/screener-runner) to execute actions on the DOM, in a way similar to end-to-end tests.
-These tests are automatically sent to Screener in our test runs, as long as the tests and their files respect the conventions:
+These tests are executed by Screener as long as both the tests and their files respect the conventions:
-- the test file should be placed at the same location as the tested component in the docs.
+- the test file should be placed at the same location as the component example under test.
-- the test file should be named exactly as the component file.
-If `DropdownExample.shorthand.tsx` is to be tested, the screener test file should be `DropdownExample.shorthand.steps.ts`.
+- the test file should be named exactly as the component example file.
+If `DropdownExample.shorthand.tsx` is to be tested, the screener test file should be named `DropdownExample.shorthand.steps.ts`.
-- the tests should be written as an array of callbacks that accept a `steps` parameter, as they will be chained in `screener.config` automatically.
+- the tests should be written as an array of callbacks that accept a `steps` parameter, as all of them will be chained in `screener.config`.
 The `steps` parameter is actually the `Steps` object from screener, instantiated in `screener.config`.

 #### Example for a test file: